From the Head of College, Graham Leddie

 White Ribbon launch

 At Assembly today Green House launched their White Ribbon awareness campaign.
-The students heard from Ms Jiya Arora, originally from India, who now works with the Wayside Chapel.
-Jiya shared her powerful story about growing up in a family that had significant domestic violence and her adult life which continued this trend in an arranged marriage.
-Jiya is passionate about assisting others free themselves from these types of situations.
 A giant white ribbon made by our TAS teachers enabled the boys to sign their support for standing up against domestic violence.
 It was a great start to our annual White Ribbon campaign!

 Tomorrow is the nearest school day on which we can mark Remembrance Day with a ceremony in the Centenary Quadrangle.
 As 2018 is the Centenary of the end of WW1, this day has even greater significance for Waverley, given the many boys of Waverley who fought and died in that conflict.